ChadBurggraf/jspack/README.md

 After that you have a set of outputs.
 Each output represents a collection of scripts that are concatenated and possibly minified.
 Output sources can either come from `input` or `import` declarations.
 Inputs are paths to script files.
-Imports are names references to previously-defined named outputs.
+Imports are named references to previously-defined named outputs.

 Output arguments: